fbraem/kwai/README.md

 ## Frontend
 The frontend consists of several single page applications.
 [Vue](https://vuejs.org) is used as JavaScript framework.
-Currently, the source code is still located in a separate repository: [kwai-vite](https://github.com/fbraem/kwai-vite).
-Eventually the code will be moved to this repository.

 ## Backend
 Unlike the [other version](https://github.com/fbraem/kwai-api) which is written in PHP, this backend is written in